 Lunch: Cobb salad with eggs, half an avocado and turkey

-Dinner: Pork chops with a vegetable medley
+Dinner: Pork chops with zucchini noodles

 You can also try out some of these recipes from Skinnytaste: